 People invest much of their money, time, life and energy into creating a home for their families.
 We expect the family home to be the centre of family life.
 But when the danger lies inside rather than outside the home, none of that matters.
 Abuse, trumps all the trappings and comforts of home.
 Décor, prized possessions, home improvements and personal space become meaningless if/when there is tension, abuse or aggression in the family.

-Removing children from the environment they know is not decision made lightly.
-It means taking them away from their friends, school and pets, as well as their bedrooms, toys, garden and clothes.
+Removing children from the environment they know is not a decision made lightly.
+It means taking them away from their friends, school and pets; as well as their bedrooms, toys, garden and clothes.
 The attachment children have to their possessions and the importance of their routine may well be the only thing that has sustained the family through the most difficult times.
-But when the home is no longer a place of safety and comfort women recognise that their personal safety is all they have left.
+But when the home is no longer a place of safety and comfort women recognise that their personal safety may be all they have left.

 In the film Sleeping With the Enemy(1991) Julia Roberts plays the part of an abused wife living in a beautiful beach-side home with an all-controlling, abusive husband.
 The house, all glass and white and perfect, is a star in its own right.
 Who wouldn’t want to live there?
 But, then…who would want to live there with a husband like that?
 No-one.
 Superficial appearances and the image of an ‘ideal’ home and ideal family does not necessarily reflect the real story.
 Abuse happens in every walk of life.

 It is hard to imagine just walking away from everything you worked for, built up and were proud to call home.
 Leaving with only a few bits of clothing, not knowing what is going to happen next – like a refugee from a war zone.